114 results found

 Diederen K, Li JV, Kinross J, et al., Exclusive enteral nutrition mediates gut metabolic changes in children with Crohn’s disease, Digestive Disease Week

-Kinross JM, Muirhead L, Alexander J, et al., 2016, iKnife: Rapid evaporative ionization mass spectrometry (REIMS) enables real-time chemical analysis of the mucosal lipidome for diagnostic and prognostic use in colorectal cancer, AACR 107th Annual Meeting on Bioinformatics and Systems Biology, Publisher: AMER ASSOC CANCER RESEARCH, ISSN: 0008-5472
+Kinross J, muirhead L, alexander J, et al., iKnife: Rapid evaporative ionization mass spectrometry (REIMS) enables real-time chemical analysis of the mucosal lipidome for diagnostic and prognostic use in colorectal cancer, American Association of Cancer Research, Publisher: American Association for Cancer Research, ISSN: 1538-7445

 Kinross JM, marchesi J, 2016, The Ageing Superorganism, Metabolic Phenotyping in Personalized and Public Healthcare, Editors: Nicholson, darzi, Holmes